Away With The Steiners

 The other trains that arrive in the wee hours of the morning make it trickier to check in to accommodation and mean paying for an extra night.

-What is train travel like in India?
+What is Train Travel Like in India?

 We love train travel in India.
 It is absolutely the best way to get a glimpse into local life in India and it truly is nothing like the images of riding on the rooves of trains that you might be imagining.